rackerlabs/rackspace-how-to/content/managed-operations/oracle-e-business-suite-tips.md

 planning.

-Options such as Min Max Planning and Reorder Point Planning assist in getting your demand history and might serve as a quick wins until there is proper funding or an approved advanced supply chain planning implementation project.
+Options such as Min Max Planning and Reorder Point Planning assist in getting your demand history and might serve as a quick win until there is proper funding or an approved advanced supply chain planning implementation project.

 #### Leverage Data Transfer Consolidation

-If you have your financial data spread across multiple ledgers that do not share the same chart of accounts and accounting calendar combination, or the ledgers are on separate instances, consider using the Global Consolidation System within Oracle General Ledger to consolidate results.
+If your financial data is spread across multiple ledgers that do not share the same chart of accounts and accounting calendar combination, or the ledgers are on separate instances, consider using the Global Consolidation System within Oracle General Ledger to consolidate results.